-At Polen Credit, we stress understanding the value of the businesses in which we invest.
+At Polen Capital, we stress understanding the value of the businesses in which we invest.
 We believe that a company’s ability to generate free cash flow through its business cycle is a critical factor in determining its capacity to meet its debt obligations and avoid default.
 We focus our efforts on deeply understanding a company’s business fundamentals, its growth prospects, and the sustainability of its free cash flow.
 We then assess valuation and a company’s ability to withstand fluctuations in market conditions.

-Opinions and views expressed constitute the judgment of Polen Credit as of May 2022 and may involve a number of assumptions and estimates that are not guaranteed and are subject to change without notice or update.
+Opinions and views expressed constitute the judgment of Polen Capital as of October 2022 and may involve a number of assumptions and estimates that are not guaranteed and are subject to change without notice or update.
 Although the information and any opinions or views given have been obtained from or based on sources believed to be reliable, no warranty or representation is made as to their correctness, completeness or accuracy.
 Opinions, estimates, forecasts, and statements of financial market trends that are based on current market conditions constitute our judgment and are subject to change without notice, including any forward-looking estimates or statements which are based on certain expectations and assumptions.
 The views and strategies described may not be suitable for all clients.
 This document does not identify all the risks (direct or indirect) or other considerations which might be material to a client when entering any financial transaction.